-By applying Early Decision I or II, an applicant is making a commitment to enroll at the university the following fall if he or she is admitted.
+By applying Early Decision I or II, an applicant is making a commitment to enroll at the university the following fall if admitted.
 A student applying through Early Decision I or II to William & Mary may still apply to other schools.
 However, a student may only apply to one school through a binding early decision process.

 Students who are admitted to William & Mary through Early Decision I or II must confirm their enrollment by making a non-refundable deposit within two weeks of receiving the admission letter.
 Furthermore, admitted students must withdraw applications from all other colleges to which they have applied.

-Applicants who are not accepted during Early Decision I may be deferred to the regular decision process where the admission committee reviews their application again, this time in the broader context of the entire applicant pool.
-Applicants will not be deferred, but may be waitlisted during Early Decision II.
+Applicants who are not accepted during Early Decision I or Early Decision II may be deferred to the regular decision process where the admission committee reviews their application again, this time in the broader context of the entire applicant pool.
 William & Mary also will deny admission to students during Early Decision I and II if the committee feels that they are not competitive at that point in time, and will not be competitive in the context of the entire applicant pool.
 A denial during Early Decision I and II is a final admission decision.

 College admission is an understandably confusing process given its complexity.
 If you have any questions regarding the different admission processes offered by William & Mary please do not hesitate to contact us.